automl/CAAFE/README.md

 CAAFE lets you semi-automate your feature engineering process based on your explanations on the dataset and with the help of language models.
 It is based on the paper "LLMs for Semi-Automated Data Science: Introducing CAAFE for Context-Aware Automated Feature Engineering" by Hollmann, Müller, and Hutter (2023).
 CAAFE systematically verifies the generated features to ensure that only features that are actually useful are added to the dataset.

-To use CAAFE, first create a CAAFEClassifier object with the desired parameters:
+To use CAAFE, first create a CAAFEClassifier object specifying your sklearn base classifier (clf_no_feat_eng; e.g. a random forest or TabPFN) and the language model you want to use (e.g. gpt-4):
 ```
 caafe_clf = CAAFEClassifier(base_classifier=clf_no_feat_eng,
                       llm_model="gpt-4",
                       iterations=2)
 ```
-Then, fit the classifier to your training data:
+Then, fit the CAAFE-enhanced classifier to your training data:
 ```
 caafe_clf.fit_pandas(df_train,
                target_column_name=target_column_name,
-               dataset_description=dataset_description,
-              disable_caafe=False
+               dataset_description=dataset_description
               )
 ```
 Finally, use the classifier to make predictions on your test data: